Askarpour/askarpour.github.io/_pages/publications.md

 * "Search-based Software Testing Driven by Automatically Generated and Manually Defined Fitness Functions" (2022).
 [ArXiv](https://arxiv.org/abs/2207.11016)
 * "Is the Rush to Machine Learning Jeopardizing Safety?
 Results of a Survey" (2021).
 [ArXiv](https://arxiv.org/abs/2111.14324)
 * "Observations on Transitioning to Teaching Computer Science Online" (2021).
 [ArXiv](https://arxiv.org/abs/2112.11186)
+* "An Exploration of Agile Methods in the Automotive Industry: Benefits, Challenges and Opportunities" (2024).
+[ArXiv](https://arxiv.org/abs/2409.12676)